AFFORDABLE LIFE INSURANCE IN 2019 – THE 10 MOST OVERLOOKED SAVINGS SECRETS

 - and you’ll lose it if you change jobs or become disabled.

 The biggest problem we see is that many people believe they won’t need life insurance once they retire… and often they do.
-You can’t carry most group coverage beyond a year after retirement, so applying in your 60’s can be challenging.
+You can’t carry most group coverage beyond a year after retirement, so applying for life insurance in your 60’s can be challenging.

 BOTTOM LINE: Ask your financial advisor and independent life insurance agent for a cost/benefit analysis for your options, and think long term.